open-policy-agent/contrib/pam_authz/pam/README.md

 Policy can then control all authorization behavior.
 For example, to remove all user interaction from the process, simply have the *display* policy (described below) evaluate to an empty list.

+The same *display*, *pull* and *authz* packages have been used for both the *sudo* and *sshd* in this document.
+In production, it is more useful to use separate, fine-grained policy packages in each PAM configuration file.

 ## Policies

 Requirements and examples of the OPA packages for each cycle are described below.